 USPTO has specified the formats for filing the IDS, which include two parts i.e.

 The PDF copies submitted should meet the criteria such as specific size and clarity for uploading the same on the USPTO website.
 If the list includes the non-Latin patent reference, then a translation of the same without deviating from the original meaning of the original reference (to the best of the knowledge), needs to be submitted.
 In this case, the original document and the translated version should be combined and submitted as a single reference.

-The US Patent law necessitates the disclosure of the material prior-art references, failure of which can result in the unenforceability of the patent for “inequitable conduct” i.e. deliberate withholding or concealing of the known information, rendering the entire patent useless.
+The duty to disclose the relevant prior art is applicable to every person who goes for preparation of a substantive patent application.
+And duty is broad to file the statement with respect to any material information that connotes to the novelty of the invention.
+The US Patent law necessitates the disclosure of the material prior-art references, failure of which can result in the unenforceability of the patent for “inequitable conduct” i.e., deliberate withholding or concealing of the known information, rendering the entire patent useless.

 At IIPRD, IDS Management is done by providing complete support in advising, preparing, and/or managing the Information Disclosure Statement (IDS).
 All the deadlines as fixed by the USPTO will be met well in advance before they hit.
 We assist in early filing of the IDS statements along with the filing of applications and follows the best practices for IDS filings.
 Our diligent team of professionals are well informed with the rules and procedures of USPTO and can assist our clients in the best manner.
 We are equipped with strong communication channels that facilitate exchange of information with the foreign counsels, foreign offices, PTO and pave way for seamless transactions.